Canon 200D vs SX50

 It is notable that the 200D has a microphone port, which is missing on the SX50.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon SX50?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: